YourSaathi/yoursaathi/src/pages/features.md

 - type: section_cta
   template: section_cta
   section_id: call-to-action
-  title: This Is Call to Action Block!
+  title: Feeling Depressed?
+Are You Looking out for help ?
-  subtitle: This is an optional description for the call to action block.
+  subtitle: Drop a mail to us, we may contact you.
   actions:
-  - label: Get Started
+  - label: Contact Us
-    url: "#"
+    url: contact
 menus:
   main:
     title: Features